-- Annual prevalence is the number of people with the disease at any time during a year. - Period prevalence is the number of people with the disease at any time during a specified number of years, such as the last 10 years. - Limited-duration prevalence is the number of people alive on a certain day who were diagnosed with the disease during a specified number of years (such as the last 5 or 16years).
+- Annual prevalence is the number of people with the disease at any time during a year. - Period prevalence is the number of people with the disease at any time during a specified number of years, such as the last 10 years. - Limited-duration prevalence is the number of people alive on a certain day who were diagnosed with the disease during a specified number of years (such as the last 5 or 17 years).

-Cancer incidence data submitted to National Program of Cancer Registries (NPCR) in the 2019 data submission period, were used to create a data set in SEERStat for this analysis.2 The data set included data from 44 NPCR central cancer registries that met the United States Cancer Statistics (USCS) publication criteria for all years 2001 through 2016 and that conducted linkage with the National Death Index and/or active patient follow-up for all years 2001 through 2016.
-These registries include Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
-These data cover 94% of the U.S. population.
+Cancer incidence data submitted to CDC's National Program of Cancer Registries (NPCR) in the 2020 data submission period were used to create a data set in SEER\Stat for this analysis.
+The data set included data from 42 NPCR central cancer registries that met the United States Cancer Statistics (USCS) publication criteria for all years 2001 through 2017 and that conducted linkage with the National Death Index and/or active patient follow-up for all years 2001 through 2017.
+These registries include Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maine, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
+These data cover 86% of the U.S. population.